bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 **Scopes**

 The following [OAuth](https://developer.bigcommerce.com/api-docs/getting-started/authentication#authentication_oauth-scopes) scopes are required:
-- Customers View/Modify
+- Customers view/modify
-- Customers Login
+- Customers read-only

-## What is a Customer?
+## What is a customer?

-A customer is anyone who has made a purchase on a store and created an account.
-BigCommerce then stores email address, customer address, and name against the customer as a record.
-You can also extend the data for your customer records using custom account sign up form fields and the customer attributes API.
+A customer is anyone who makes a purchase on a store and creates an account.
+BigCommerce stores their email address, customer address, and name against the customer as a record.
+There are two APIs you can use to manipulate customer data.
+You can extend the data for customer records using custom account sign up form fields (V3) and the customer attributes API (V3).

-### Customer Groups
+### Customer groups

 Customer groups allow you to organize your customers, give them discounts, and restrict access to specific products or categories.
 For more information see [Customer Groups](https://support.bigcommerce.com/s/article/Customer-Groups).